The History of Gambling in Florida

 Another round of legislation attempted to legalize various forms of gambling, but animal rights groups helped defeat race track bills and various organizations did the same to casinos.
 It wasn't until 2004 that slot machines were approved for Miami-Dade and Broward counties by a public vote.
 Meanwhile, the Federal Indian Gaming Regulatory Act was passed in the 1980s, and the Seminoles were keen on a chain of casinos (two Hard Rock casinos and five other resorts), which benefited from the slot machine bill in 2004.
 The state has grown to embrace the Indian casinos, which generate more than $2.2 billion combined with the lottery and pari-mutuels.
 The legal gambling age is also 18, lower than in most states except New York.

 Outside of the Indian casinos, lottery, and racetracks, however, Florida is not open to gambling.
 Laws still outlaw keno, roulette, faro, and any game of cards "for money or other thing of value," which are misdemeanors.
-In addition, a separate section says the same of wagering on "the result of any trial or contest of skill, speed or power or endurance of human or beast."
-In this case, even if poker were classified as a game of skill, it would be illegal, which doesn't bode well for future Florida online poker legalization.
-Card games played for any profit are illegal, though social gambling for fun is accepted.
+In addition, a separate section says the same of wagering on "the result of any trial or contest of skill, speed or power or endurance of human or beast", which doesn't bode well for future Florida online poker legalization.

 Online poker in Florida is not expressly legal, but the game found a fighter in State Representative Joseph Abruzzo.
 He first introduced a bill (HB 77) to regulate intrastate online poker in Florida in 2010, and Abruzzo pushed for a debate on the bill in the State Assembly in March 2011 in the hopes of regulating internet poker by July 1 of that year.
 The state was to receive 10 percent of the revenue, which would stream many millions of dollars into the Florida economy.
 However, the bill died in April 2011.